jjsaio/slot/doc/terminology.md

   from 3py in that Cell has a different programming model.

-- "function": i think we need to abandon this word completely, it's too overloaded. let's use "ST-function" to denote "set-theoretic function" -- assuming, Brian, that this how you mean it in your diagram, what closures designate -- and otherwise not use the word "function" at all. for what i might loosely-speaking call a "function" in a programming language -- say, something defined in C or python -- let's use another term such as "method" or "procedure".
+- "function": i think we need to abandon this word completely, it's too overloaded. let's use the term "mathematical-function" to denote what closures designate -- and otherwise not use the word "function" at all.

+- "procedure": denotes computational procedures, what i might loosely-speaking call a "function" in a programming language -- say, something defined in C or python.

 - "structure" (STRUC): what i might otherwise call a configuration-of-bits (COB), denotes some specific internal